Skip to main content

 4. Confirm the removal

-• All indexed documents from that source are deleted
+• All indexed documents, credentials, and sync history for that source are deleted

 • Users will no longer see results from that source